JUVOJustin/wordpress-dev-llm-rules/rules/base.md

 2. **Syntax**: `readme.txt` → strict wp.org subset; `README.md` → full Markdown.
 3. **Metadata**: Only `readme.txt` controls plugin header fields, screenshots, and changelog on wp.org.
 4. **Governance**: You **must** comply with the `readme.txt` template; you’re free to do whatever you like with `README.md`.

+## Context Retrieval
+Use the context7 mcp server if it is available to lookup examples or documentation to get more details about tools, plugins and software.
+The following libraries are out of interest.
+Call them directly with their id:
+* Bricks Builder (Page Builder for WordPress): `/digisavvy-inc/bricks-builder-docs`
+* Advanced Custom Field Pro ACF (Custom Fields, Post Types, Taxonomies): `/advancedcustomfields/acf`
+* WP Gridbuilder (Filtering, Facets): `/context7/wpgridbuilder`
+* WS Form (Forms that are highly dynamic and can be customized using code): `/context7/wsform-knowledgebase`